manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-em-dba/manage-targets/manage-targets.md

 	Click **OK** to continue.
 The listener you removed is no longer listed as a managed target.

-You have successfully removed the listener from managed targets in Oracle EM.
-When you remove a listener, Oracle EM does not delete the target Oracle Database automatically.
+You have successfully removed the listener from managed targets in EM.
+When you remove a listener, EM does not delete the target Oracle Database automatically.

-In this lab, you learned how to view targets in Oracle EM.
+In this lab, you learned how to view targets in EM.
 You also added Oracle Database and Listener as managed targets and then removed them from managed targets.
 After adding targets, you can manage them from their home page.

 You may now **proceed to the next lab**.